 Anchor's Outstanding care homes

-At Anchor, we’re delighted that nine of our care homes have received Outstanding CQC ratings – more than any other residential care home provider in the country.
+At Anchor, we’re delighted that eight of our care homes have received Outstanding CQC ratings – more than any other residential care home provider in the country.
 It’s a testament to the passion, commitment and innovation of our teams across England, the range of the high-quality activities and first class facilities offered by our homes (including cinemas, fine dining, themed areas such as pubs and craft rooms) and the relationships they build with the local communities they are part of.
 We’re really proud of the CQC’s recognition of our hard-work.

 When a service receives a Good rating, it means that standards are high across the board.
 Usually this will be the result of factors like excellent leadership, highly attentive and supportive care, and overall effectiveness.
 The majority of Anchor care homes receive this rating.